tyj144/tylerjiang.me/src/pages/podcasts-i-listen-to/index.md

 date: "2018-08-24T16:20:00.284Z"
 ---

-I don't think I could live without listening to podcasts.
-It's a great way to listen to people share their thoughts, especially if you'd like to sit back and be productive with your down time.
-I like to use podcasts as a source of news (a la This American Life, NPR) and education (history, software development, etc.), although to be honest, I mostly use it for basketball.

-Here are some of my favorite podcasts:
+Podcasts are a great way for me to kill time and entertain myself, so I thought I'd share some of my personal favorites:

 # News / Journalism
 ## [This American Life](https://www.thisamericanlife.org/)